 - a) accurate electronic scales (smallest divisions no greater than 0.5lb and which round down at all times), which are to be professionally calibrated at least twice a year, and fully operational on racedays.
 The electronic system is to include a remote wall-mounted digital display and an additional desk top display for the Clerk of the Scales.
 The centre of the scales pan must be indicated by a 'yellow square'; - b) an emergency back-up power supply for the electronic scales.
 This can take the form of a suitable battery, which must be tested at regular intervals, to ensure that it remains operative; - c) sufficient tables, chairs and power points (for the powering of all laptop computers) for the Clerk of the Scales and other Officials; - d) a rail, which must separate the actual weighing area from the rest of the Weighing Room.
-The Clerk of the Scales and the weighing scales will be positioned behind this rail; - e) an accurate clock set to the correct time clearly readable by the Clerk of the Scales (the clock is to be set by dialling 123 on each raceday to ensure accuracy); - f) an external telephone and a connection to the internal communication system; - g) a broadcast office within easy reach of the Clerk of the Scales and with facilities for its staff and equipment; - h) facilities for the declaration of runners; - i) a Number Cloth Official with a supply of number cloths (see paragraphs 11 and 12) and a table or hanging rail for setting out the cloths; - j) a notice board;
+The Clerk of the Scales and the weighing scales will be positioned behind this rail; - e) an accurate clock set to the correct time clearly readable by the Clerk of the Scales (the clock is to be set by dialling 123 on each raceday to ensure accuracy); - f) an external telephone and a connection to the internal communication system; - g) a broadcast office within easy reach of the Clerk of the Scales and with facilities for its staff and equipment.
+The broadcast office, and the PA installation within must have an independent emergency power supply, which can be utilised promptly in the event of a power failure. - h) facilities for the declaration of runners; - a Number Cloth Official with a supply of number cloths (see paragraphs 11 and 12) and a table or hanging rail for setting out the cloths; - j) a notice board;

-- k) notices showing the names of the Acting Stewards and the Handicapper (if present) or his non-attendance; - I) a single colour CCTV camera, analogue VCR and monitor (the system will be used to monitor and record activity in the vicinity of the Weighing Room see paragraph 10); - m) a colour television within easy viewing range of the Clerk of the Scales.
+- k) notices showing the names of the Acting Stewards and the Handicapper (if present) or his non-attendance; - I) a single colour CCTV camera, monitor and recording system to monitor and record activity in the vicinity of the Weighing Room (see paragraph 10); - m) a colour television within easy viewing range of the Clerk of the Scales; - n) a suitably signed, designated 'phone zone', as close as possible to the Clerk of Scales, in which riders can use their mobile phones.